shoelim/shoelim.github.io/_pages/portfolio.md

 My primary research interests are in <font color="blue">probabilistic machine learning</font>, particularly learning with modern neural networks, as well as the related interactions and applications in science and engineering. <br>

-On a high level, my current research is inspired and driven by the following question:
+On a high level, my current research is inspired and driven by the following fundamental question:

 <font><i>Given a data generating model, a learning model and a learning algorithm, can we build a *rigorous* yet *practical* framework to explore and exploit the "behavior" of the learning model on test data, in various regimes and for various settings? </i></font><br>

 Some central themes related to the above question:<br>
 - Randomness in/of/for robust and reliable machine learning (the "setting")
 - Implicit regularization in machine learning (the "regime")
-- Machine learning through the lens of stochastic dynamical systems and nonequilibrium statistical mechanics (the "framework")
+- Machine learning through the lens of dynamical systems and nonequilibrium statistical mechanics (the "framework")
 <br>
 <br>